 Limitation of Linux

-- There's no standard edition of Linux
+- For Linux vs Unix, There’s no standard edition of Linux

 - Linux has patchier support for drivers which may result in misfunctioning of the entire system.